Refinancing your home is a great way to take advantage of lower interest rates.

 9. Remove PMI by Refinancing into a Conventional Loan

-If you have an FHA loan mortgage insurance is most likely required for the life of the loan.
+If you have an FHA loan, mortgage insurance is most likely required for the life of the loan.
 However, you can remove PMI if the LTV ratio on your mortgage is under 80%.
-Private mortgage insurance (PMI) is not required on conventional loans with a LTV ratio below 80%.
+Private mortgage insurance (PMI) is not required on conventional loans with an LTV ratio below 80%.

-Removing PMI from your mortgage loan by refinancing your FHA loan into a conventional loan your an save you thousands of dollars per year.
+Removing PMI from your mortgage loan by refinancing your FHA loan into a conventional loan, you can save you thousands of dollars per year.